zhen0/JGWebsite/README.md

 I started coding after my husband persuaded me to join him in a Codecademy intensive course to learn python.
 Although he didn't actually have time to finish the course, I loved it and decided I wanted to learn more.
 After a bit research, I found the Grace Hopper program and got excited about the chance to learn to code.

-Before I got the coding bug, I spent over ten years as a diplomat for the British government, where I had fun working in Beijing, China; reporting on the DPRK (and trying to help slow down it's nuclear program); helping the Mexican and Afghan governments build their own robust teams to counter corruption; and developing some expertise in detecting deception and negotiation.
+Before I got the coding bug, I spent over ten years as a diplomat for the British government, where I had fun working in Beijing, China; reporting on the DPRK (and trying to help slow down it's nuclear program); helping the Mexican and Afghan governments build their own robust teams to counter corruption; and learning lots of fun things about detecting deception and negotiation.

 ### Skills
 - React